oktadev/spring-boot-ionic-example/TUTORIAL.md

 ionic platform add android
 ```

-If you run `ionic emulate android` you’ll get instructions from about how to create an emulator image.
+If you run `ionic emulate android` you'll get instructions from about how to create an emulator image.

 ```
 Error: No emulator images (avds) found.